It’s unlikely you’ll jump for joy when you think about... Read more

 - Our Cashflow: We have always invested in the long-term.
 We’d review our plans for the next 6 months and pushed projects back where we could.
 Cash flow was (and still is) so important.
 We had used the furlough scheme, which was between 5% – 10% of workforce, and we also reviewed the various opportunities available to us and decided whether any were suitable.

 - Our Pipeline: We have built a strong sales & business development culture and whilst this was not the right time to sell to clients, there were strong cash generative initiatives that were more relevant than ever and would help them now.
 We expanded our reach and talked to our clients and supported them to just do it!

 - Our Alliances: We took the decision to look at new alliances across our own profession and offer support to small independent firms where we could.
 There have been some good new relationships formed as a result, right across the country.
 Could we help them, if so how?

-Much of the above remains our core focus for the foreseeable, however what needs to come back to the table for us now:
+Much of the above remains our core focus for the foreseeable, however some topics need to be brought back to the table:

 - Our Team: Continued regular team contact and offering them a new choice in how we want to operate in the future.
 Where are their new efficiencies and how do we protect them?

 - Our Strategy: Our long term strategic planning is firmly back at the table!

 - Our Leadership team: let’s all get the right people focusing on the right areas, those good at ‘crisis management’ should still remain on all COVID type projects.
 Let’s now start to have our eye back on the future.